A Beginners Guide to Photovoice Research

 Import your interviews from Zoom, Microsoft Teams or your computer, transcribe them in 27 languages and analyse them fast with Generative AI.

-Benefits of digital ethnography for Photovoice
+Benefits of Photovoice research

 In summary, photovoice is a powerful research methodology with a focus on ‘the visual’.
 It is a creative and collaborative way of conducting rich qualitative research.
 In addition, Photovoice research encourages participants to reflect, providing contextual insights into their thoughts and feelings as a result of the photographic evidence resulting from this research methodology.